Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with item shortcut actions

-Shortcut actions are intended to provide quick access to popular actions from the resource’s details page.
+Shortcut actions are intended to provide quick access to popular actions from the resource’s show page.
 They are shown when the mouse is hovered over the list item, and are not shown on small screen devices, so the action must also be accessible in another way.
 See the [Adding shortcut actions to resource list items section of the case study](#study-custom-item-shortcut-actions) for implementation details.

 ```jsx
 <Card>